mjibson/mjibson.github.io/_posts/2016-02-29-moggio-multi-source-music-player.markdown

 # Summary

-Mog is [open source on GitHub](https://github.com/mjibson/mog).
+Mog is [open source on GitHub](https://github.com/mjibson/moggio).
 I use it everyday to play most of my music, and it does nearly everything I need it to.
 It's still got some stability issues and rough edges, but it does what it says on the box.
 If you're interested in contributing, some open problems are Youtube and AAC support.
-I hope mog improves how you listen to music.
+I hope moggio improves how you listen to music.